Sex Hormones and Cortisol Relationships, Plus Impact on Thyroid Hormones

 ‘Estrogen dominance’, where estradiol is not matched to enough progesterone, can have the same effect and cause a tendency towards lower than ideal cortisol.
 It can also lead to autoimmune conditions, like Hashimoto’s.
 There is a useful blog post from Izabella Wentz on estrogen dominance and the connection to Hashimoto’s which I will provide at the end of this blog post.

-It is also possible for increases in estrogen levels as a result of HRT to reduce free thyroid hormone levels.
-There is research that shows that higher levels of estrogen can increase thyroid-binding globulin (TBG).
+It is also possible for increases in estrogen levels (as a result of HRT or some other imbalance), to reduce free thyroid hormone levels.
+There is research that shows that higher levels of estrogen can increase TBG.
 TBG binds to T4 and T3 and limits the bio-availability of both, i.e. it lowers free levels of both T4 and T3.
-So, increased estrogen during HRT can result in lower FT4 and FT3 levels in some cases.
-This can also have a knock-on effect on cortisol as cortisol production is sensitive to FT3 levels.
+So, increased estrogen during HRT can result in lower FT4 and FT3 levels in some cases, due to rising TBG.
+So, it is possible that someone who is increasing their HRT may need to increase the dosage of their thyroid medication.
+Cortisol can also be affected as lower FT3 can also have a knock-on effect on cortisol as cortisol production.

 What about low estradiol levels and high cortisol?